Chenilles-Network/chenilles-network.github.io/concepts.md

 the security of their systems and the secrecy of their and their users’ keys.
 The buck has to stop somewhere.
 And wherever that is, active participation is required, and with it, more secure systems than most people use today.

+### Persistence

+In a DApp that takes more than one step, each participant must make sure to *persist* the precise state of each interaction that he is part of.
+Otherwise, they run the risk of losing track of where they are in those interactions, and lose any asset at stake.
+They will be unable to recover the assets from the DApp, and adversaries may deliberately induce failures in the participant’s computer systems to steal the participant’s assets.

+Here, “persist” means that the interaction must survive even in case the participant’s computations are interrupted: some software or harder crashes;
+a computer loses power, is broken or stolen;
+a cosmic ray, disk failure or bad memory chip causes data corruption;
+a data center is burned down by accident, bombed out or raided by enemies;
+hackers take over the system, encrypt its contents and hold them for ransom;
+some adverse event causes the participant’s computation to somehow stop, its data to be lost or corrupted.
+In the end, the precise reason for why the computation stops may or may not be anticipated: accidents, mishaps, aggressions, natural disasters, wars and other catastrophes—who knows?
+But the eventuality of any specific computation’s demise can be predicted with 100% accuracy: yes, that computation will absolutely die.
+“This too shall pass.”

+Now, with suitable software infrastructure, participants can avoid losing their digital assets in addition to whatever negative effects they may otherwise experience from the demise of their computers and computations.
+But without suitable software infrastructure, these negative effects will be compounded in ways that could have been prevented.
+What more, without suitable software infrastructure, participants open themselves to deliberate attacks by criminals who will purposefully cause the mishaps so as to hold participants hostages or steal their assets while their defenses are down.
+For instance, if they are playing poker and the other participant can make them lose their interaction state by cutting their power supply, then the other participant may successfully claim that they folded and collect the table stakes.

+Persistent data and durable computations are thus essential to the safe operation of Decentralized Applications.
+Participants must make sure to commit any new state of all their asset-managing interactions to a suitably safe persistent store *before* they publish signatures of that state to other participants.

+Persistence and durability comes in an Arms Race of increasing sophistication.
+From local persistence of data against simple software crash, to redundant durability of multi-party computations split between many replicated in secure enclaves across many backup data centers around the globe, operated by independent trustworthy providers whose systems will self-destruct if an intrusion is detected, in several rival jurisdictions that won’t cooperate in attacking you.
+The rich and paranoid will launch their own private satellites in orbit as some of their backups, in addition to deeply buried installations, to resist both asteroid strikes and solar flares.
+It is up to each participant to find what level of persistence and durability they will afford for the computations they care about.

 ## Additional Links